Free, veterinary authenticated information, from dog diseases to virulent vaccines because veterinarians should be more than drugstores.

 by TheDogPlace.org Staff

-Symptoms, treatment, photos for poinsettia, mistletoe, holly and other holiday plants known to be poisonous to pets plus National Poison Control emergency number.
+Symptoms, treatment for poinsettia, mistletoe, holly and other holiday plants known to be poisonous to pets.
+National Poison Control emergency number below.

-Indeed, there are traditional Christmas season, 4th Of July, Thanksgiving and other holiday plants and decorations that can be deadly to your dog, cat, bird, or other house pet.
-Below are photos and information on plants that can poison your pet but first, here is the emergency number to call if you suspect your pet has has chewed on one of these plants.
-If your vet is closed, among the best phone numbers to call in an emergency is 1-800-222-1222 the National Poison Control Center which will automatically connect to their free service in your state.
-Depending on who answers, you may get quick, basic information for animal poisoning and it is free, 24-7.
+Christmas plants and decorations can be deadly to your dog.
+Below are photos and information on plants that can poison your pet but first, here's the emergency number to call if you suspect your pet has been poisoned.
+800-222-1222 the National Poison Control Center.
+It will automatically connect to their free service in your state.
+You will get quick, basic information for animal poisoning 24-7.

 Here is how to to induce vomiting, "give your dog 3% hydrogen peroxide, which is available at your local pharmacy.
 It is the preferred vomit-inducing product for dogs.
 Give your dog one teaspoon hydrogen peroxide per 10 pounds (4.5 kg) of body weight."~ ref www.wikihow.com

-These are the most dangerous holiday plants you should not have in your home if you have pets.
-If you have them in the landscaping, be sure your dogs can't get to them.
+These are the most dangerous holiday plants.
+We advise against having then in your home if you have pets.
+If a guest brings one of these toxic-to-pets plants or if you have them in the landscaping, be sure your dogs can't get to them.
 Check those that are dangerous to cats because it is difficult to prevent feline access to anything...

-Cyclamen (Primulaceae) – Contains Triterpinoidsaponins found in the tuberous shizomes.
+Cyclamen – Contains Triterpinoidsaponins found in the tuberous shizomes.

-Poinsettia (Euphorbia pulcherrima) – Milky sap contains unknown toxic principles.
+Poinsettia – Milky sap contains unknown toxic principles.

 Symptoms: Irritates mucous membranes and causes excessive salivation and vomiting, but not death.